Mathematics education in the United Kingdom: 1980s

 Electronic calculators began to be owned at school from the early 1980s, becoming widespread from the mid-1980s.
 Parents and teachers believed that calculators would diminish abilities of mental arithmetic.
 Scientific calculators came to the aid for those working out logarithms and trigonometric functions.

+The BBC2 'Horizon' documentary Twice Five Plus the Wings of a Bird on Monday 28 April 1986, narrated by Peter Jones, looked at why people disliked abstract Maths, notably in the teenage years.

+The Trends in International Mathematics and Science Study (TIMSS) showed that in some topics, the UK apparently had adequate Mathematics teaching, and from such reports Sir Keith Joseph merely implemented feasibility studies of national attainment standards, but the next education secretary, Kenneth Baker, Baron Baker of Dorking, wanted a lot more than mere feasibility studies.
+From hearing reports of national industrial failure being caused by insufficient mathematical abilities, he swiftly proposed a national curriculum in January 1987, to start in September 1988.
+Anita Straker and Hilary Shuard were part of the team that developed the primary national curriculum.

 Since 1988, exams in Mathematics at age sixteen, except Scotland, have been provided by the GCSE.

 1990s

 From the 1990s, mainly the late 1990s, computers became integrated into mathematics education at primary and secondary levels in the UK.

+On Wednesday 18 November 1992 exam league tables were published for 108 local authorities, in England, under the Education Secretary John Patten, Baron Patten.
+The tables showed GCSE and A-levels for all 4,400 state secondary schools in England.
+Independent schools results were shown from 1993, and would include truancy rates.
+Left-wing parent groups, teachers' unions had opposed the move.
+Labour said it showed the government's simplistic approach to education standards, adding that raw results cannot reflect the real achievement of schools.
+The Liberal Democrats were not opposed, but thought that any information being provided was limited.
+Ofsted would be brought in the next year by Education Minister Emily Blatch, Baroness Blatch.

 The specialist schools programme was introduced in the mid-1990s in England.
 Fifteen new City Technology Colleges (CTCs) from the early 1990s often focussed on Maths.

 In 1996 the United Kingdom Mathematics Trust was formed to run the British Mathematical Olympiad, run by the British Mathematical Olympiad Subtrust.
 The United Kingdom Mathematics Trust summer school is held at The Queen's Foundation in Birmingham each year.

+The National Numeracy Strategy, costing £60m, was devised by Anita Straker, for the government's Numeracy Task Force, for primary schools, for implementation in autumn 1999.
+Prof David Reynolds, of Newcastle University, was the chairman.
+He had appeared in a Panorama documentary on Maths education on 3 June 1996.
+The 60-page report in January 1998 recommended that children under the age of 8 should not have calculators.

+The Millennium Mathematics Project was set up in 1999 at Cambridge by John D. Barrow, with 21 staff, with deputy director Julia Hawkins, now directed by Julia Gog.